Royal Rumble (1997): Event

 The event opened with the Intercontinental Championship match between Goldust and the champion, Hunter Hearst Helmsley.
 Before the match began, Goldust attacked Helmsley up the aisle, but they then returned to the ring where they continued to brawl back and forth.
 Later into the match, Helmsley would attempt to hit Goldust with the Intercontinental Championship belt, however, Goldust countered and grabbed the belt and hit Helmsley with it, and as Goldust attempted to pin Helmsley, Mr. Hughes, who was at ringside as a bodyguard for Helmsley, pulled Helmsley out of the ring.
 Hughes then continued his distraction on Goldust, which led to Helmsley delivering a Pedigree and pinning Goldust for the win, thus Helmsley retained the Intercontinental Championship.

 In the next match, Faarooq faced Ahmed Johnson.
 Johnson won the match by disqualification after members of the Nation of Domination, who were at ringside, interfered on Faarooq's behalf.

 The third match was the encounter of The Undertaker and Vader.
 Undertaker gained control early into the match; however, Vader gained control after Paul Bearer, who was at ringside in Vader's corner, hit Undertaker with an urn.
 The Undertaker did not retaliate, as Vader hit a Vaderbomb on him, which gained a successful pinfall for the win.

 The next match was a six-man tag team match featuring wrestlers from the AAA organization between the team of Héctor Garza, Perro Aguayo, and El Canek against the team of Jerry Estrada, Heavy Metal, and Fuerza Guerrera.
-A slow-paced match between the two teams, as they exchange control of the match back and forth.
+A slow-paced match ensured between the two teams, as they exchanged control of the match back and forth.
 Late into the match, the two teams brawled outside of the ring, as Aguayo hit Metal with a diving double foot stomp off the top rope, which gained a successful pinfall, thus Garza, Aguayo and Canek won the match.